Sevelamer carbonate Zentiva

 What is Sevelamer carbonate Zentiva and what is it used for?

-Sevelamer carbonate Zentiva is used to control hyperphosphataemia (high blood phosphate levels) in:
+Sevelamer carbonate Zentiva is a medicine used to control hyperphosphataemia (high blood phosphate levels) in:

 Sevelamer carbonate Zentiva should be used with other treatments such as calcium supplements and vitamin D to prevent the development of bone disease.